-- You've reached the web space of Ulf Dittmer.
-This site looks a bit different than other places, as it's running on wiki software, and I can't be bothered to make it look visually nice.
-Hopefully you've come for the content.
+- Welcome to my web space.
+This site looks a bit different than other places, as it's running on wiki software, and I'm not artistically inclined enough to make it look nicer.
+So hopefully you've come for the content.
 If you're looking for something in particular, use the search box.

 - RecentMovies has notes about movies I've seen, going all the way back to 2004.

 - BrewpubsBerlin keeps track of which brewpubs I've visited in Berlin and elsewhere in Germany.
 It includes my impressions, web links, addresses and a Google map showing them all.
 PubsBerlin lists most of the English and Irish pubs in the city, although I haven't visited most of them.

 - Some stuff I've written, mostly tech articles and book reviews, but also including writeups of our Hurtigruten trip along the Norwegian coast in German and English (with lots of pictures), and a lengthy trip across the USA, can be found in MyWriting

 - If you've been here before, check out RecentChanges to see what's new.

 - If you're interested in getting in touch, I'm on Email, XING and LinkedIn.
 If you send a contact request, make sure to mention why you want to connect.